graygnuorg/pound/README.md

 * `Type IP`:  Session tracking by address

-  In this scheme __pound__ directs all requests from the same client IP address to the same back-end server.
+  In this scheme __pound__ directs all requests from the same client IP address to the same backend server.
 Put the lines

   ```
   Session